zdanozdan/django-messages/README.rst

 ------------

 Django-messages has no external dependencies except for django.
-However, if django-notification and/or django-mailer are found, it will make use of them.
+However, if pinax-notifications and/or django-mailer are found, it will make use of them.
-Note: as of r65 django-messages will only use django-notification if 'notification' is also added to the INSTALLED_APPS setting.
+Note: as of r65 django-messages will only use pinax-notifications if 'pinax.notifications' is also added to the INSTALLED_APPS setting.
 This has been done to make situations possible where notification is on pythonpath but should not be used, or where notification is another python package, such as django-notification which has the same name.